mrshll1001/ocds-sample-frameworks-data/README.md

-# Sample OCDS Data for Framework Call-Offs
+# Sample OCDS data for framework call-offs

 This repository contains sample data for how the various stages of a framework may appear in OCDS data.
 OCDS currently provides support for Direct Call-Offs and Mini-Competitions in Framework Agreements, as well as Dynamic Purchasing Systems.

-## Required Extensions
+## Required extensions
 Framework Agreements represent many-to-many relationships between a variety of Buyers and Suppliers.
 This has implications for the structure of the OCDS data as `buyer` is declared at release level and `suppliers` are listed in `award/suppliers`; whereas each call-off from a Framework Agreement might involve a different buyer procuring from a different supplier.
 There are two extensions available to publishers to allow them to publish accurate Framework data as valid OCDS:

 + [Multiple Buyers - Contract Level Extension](https://github.com/open-contracting/ocds_multiple_buyers_extension) adds a `buyer` reference field to the `Contract` block; allowing the buyer for each Direct Call-Off to be associated with the purchase.